imranpollob/chat-app/README.md

-# NovaChat
+# Chatie

-NovaChat is a modern, real-time chat application built with the MERN stack.
+Chatie is a modern, real-time chat application built with the MERN stack.
 Users can create and moderate rooms with granular privacy controls, collaborate in real time through Socket.IO, and manage membership through an intuitive, responsive UI.

 ## Repository Structure